mongodb/specifications/source/retryable-writes/retryable-writes.rst

 --------------------------------------------------------------------

-Since retry attempts entail sending the same command and transaction ID to the server, drivers may opt to resend the same wire protocol message in order to avoid constructing a new message and computing its checksum.
+Since retry attempts entail sending the same command and transaction ID to the server, drivers might consider resending the same wire protocol message in order to avoid constructing a new message and computing its checksum.
 The server will not complain if it receives two messages with the same ``requestId``, as the field is only used for logging and populating the ``responseTo`` field in its replies to the client.
-That said, this approach may have implications for `Command Monitoring`_, since the original write command and its retry attempt may report the same ``requestId``.
+That said, re-using a wire protocol message might violate rules for `gossipping the cluster time`_ and might also have implications for `Command Monitoring`_, since the original write command and its retry attempt may report the same ``requestId``.